-Eggnog Spiced Rum Layer Cake: Eggnog cake brushed with an eggnog and spiced rum mixture layered nice and tall and covered in White Chocolate Swiss Meringue Buttercream.
+This Eggnog Spiced Rum Layer Cake has eggnog and spiced rum mixture and is covered in White Chocolate Swiss Meringue Buttercream.

 The tree is up.

 And already I am happier.

 I’m not cooking Thanksgiving dinner this year so I don’t need to spend my weekend planning it.

 Instead I’m spending my weekend preparing holiday recipes for you to use to plan with. 🙂

 Most bloggers love this time of year because of traffic.

 While many of them like the traffic for increased income, I just love it because it means people are using my recipes.

 Which is the whole reason I have a blog.

 I never wanted it to be a business but rather a place for people to come and get inspired and hungry. 🙂